 Impact

-A validation flaw in Apple’s web content rendering logic allows maliciously crafted pages to bypass the Content Security Policy that normally blocks inline scripting and external resource loading.
-When a page containing specially constructed content is rendered, the policy is not enforced, which can enable an attacker to inject and execute arbitrary JavaScript or other code.
+A validation issue in Apple’s web content rendering logic was addressed with improved logic, yet the flaw allows maliciously crafted pages to bypass the Content Security Policy that normally blocks inline scripting and external resource loading.
+When such content is processed, the policy is not enforced, which can enable an attacker to inject and execute arbitrary JavaScript or other code.
 The weakness is a classic input validation failure that compromises the integrity of web content processing.

 Affected Systems